mhcho1994/rumoca/README.md

 * Modelica is a language and therefore many tools have been developed for it

 ### **Output**: Computer Algebra System Targets
-There are many excellent tools for analysis of cyber-physical systems, and this compilers aims to allow you to use the best tool for the job at hand.
+There are many excellent tools for analysis of cyber-physical systems, and rumoca aims to allow you to use the best tool for the job at hand.
 * [CasADi](https://github.com/casadi/casadi):
     * Written in C++: Interface Matlab/Python